 The long-time Citizens of the mighty TFD Nation know that the fastest way to the gastronomic heart of the Suzerain who reigns supreme is through the magic and mystery of crayfish in all of its myriad forms!

 You may be familiar with the unique Chinese spice blend known as “5-spice” that is a standard flavor in many roasted meats of Cantonese origin – but what about “13-spice”?
-That, you probably do not have knowledge of – the Great Teacher who alone is TFD shall now elucidate its flavorful joys for you!
+That, you probably do not have knowledge of – the Great Teacher who alone is TFD shall now elucidate its flavorful joys for you in this Jiangsu recipe!

 Thirteen-spice十三香, like five-spice, is a comprehensive seasoning powder.
 It is made from – unsurprisingly – 13 different scented traditional Chinese herbs and spices.
 It includes star anise, fennel, galangal, sand ginger, resurrection lily rhizome, white pepper, cumin, amomum villosum, Sichuan pepper, angelica dahurica, dried orange peel, Fructus Tsaoko, elecampane, nutmeg, clove and cinnamon.